privatecay/xtrade/README.md

 If you don't have vi, just edit config.js and replace the values with your private key and your account name for your bitshares trading account.

-After editing config.js, you can set your market specific settingd in index.js
+rules.js

+This file contains an array of objects.
+Each object represents a particular marker that you would like to have your bot exceute trades on.
 ```
-// Market specific settings
+var rules = [
+    {
-baseSymbol = 'GDEX.EOS';  // Obvious
+        baseSymbol: 'GDEX.EOS', // Obvious
-sellSymbol = 'OPEN.EOS';  // Obvious
+        sellSymbol: 'OPEN.EOS', // Obvious
-qty = 50;                 // Number of shares to buy and sell
+        qty: 50,                // Number of shares to buy and sell
-center = 1;               // The center point of the market
+        center: 1,              // The center point of the market
-target = 0.008;           // The spread target (.8% in this case)
-frequency = 15;           // Update frequencey (15 seconds)
+        target: 0.008           // Update frequencey (15 seconds)
+    },
+    {
+        baseSymbol: 'OPEN.LTC',
+        sellSymbol: 'BRIDGE.LTC',
+        qty: 8,
+        center: 1,
+        target: 0.008
+    }
+]

+module.exports = rules;
 ```

-Before running, make sure you have an equal (equivalent) amount of each asset.
-For instance, if you plan to place this on the GDEX.EOS, OPEN.EOS market and plan to trade 50 EOS, be sure you have 50 GDEX.EOS and 50 OPEN.EOS in your account.
+Before running, make sure you have an equal, amount of each asset.
+For instance, if you plan to place this on the GDEX.EOS / OPEN.EOS market and plan to trade 50 EOS, be sure you have 50 GDEX.EOS and 50 OPEN.EOS in your account.
 I recommend starting with a very small amount of each asset.

+> Note: If your sides of the trade ever get uneven, you will need to manually even them out.
+Ideally, I'd like to handle this automatically in the future.

 Run it
 ```